pymupdf/PyMuPDF/docs/recipes-stories.rst

 How to Generate a Table of Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This script lists the source code of all Python scripts in its own directory.
+This script lists the source code of all Python scripts that live in the script's directory.

 It is a more complex example -- too large to list its source code here.
 It features the following capabilities: